tevry/people-networks/dbpedia-data/README.md

 dbpedia-data
 -----
-Contains all the code to build the starting points of our project.
-A visualization of the process and the needed / generated files can be found in the dataPipeline.pdf.
+Contains the code to build the starting points of our project.
+A visualization of the process and the needed / generated files of each subprogram can be found in the dataPipeline.pdf.
 The link-data is currently ignored and only the person-data is build.

 - **data_raw:** Should contain the raw DBpedia data sets and the dataset JProf.
 Dr. Wagner provided.
 Only includes small lists used for profession/nationality matching etc. The other datasets need to be downloaded manually.
   - DBpedia sets that are necessary: